-An assisted living facility is a long-term senior living option for older adults who need support with activities of daily living (ADLS), such as personal care, medication management, bathing, dressing, and toileting.
+An Assisted Living community is a long-term senior living option for older adults who need support with activities of daily living (ADLs), such as personal care, medication management, bathing, dressing, and toileting.

-The IRS usually considers a qualifying relative to be a father, mother, grandparent, mother-in-law, father-in-law, stepmother, or stepfather.
-Here is information about claiming a parent as a dependent.
+People who have an older loved one who meets the definition of a dependent may also be able to take a deduction.
+The IRS usually considers a qualifying dependent to be a father, mother, grandparent, mother-in-law, father-in-law, stepmother, or stepfather.

-What is the Medical Expense Deduction for 2020?
+What is the Medical Expense Deduction for the 2023 Tax Year?

-Any qualifying medical expenses that make up more than 7.5% of an individual’s adjusted gross income can be deducted from taxes, and you can only claim care expenses that you paid during the 2020 tax year.
+A tax deduction is available for any qualifying medical expenses that make up more than 7.5% of an individual’s adjusted gross income.
+However, only medical expenses that you paid during the 2023 tax year can be claimed.

 For example, if your AGI was $50,000 last year, then you can claim the deduction for the amount of medical expenses that exceed $3,750.

-Medical expenses generally make up at least a portion of the monthly service and entrance fees at assisted living communities.
+Medical expenses generally make up at least a portion of the monthly service and entrance fees at Assisted Living and Memory Care communities.
 For some residents, the entire monthly rental fee might be deductible, while for others, only specific personal care services would qualify for a deduction.

 Although you can’t deduct general health expenses, such as health club dues or vitamins, you can deduct many types of professional medical fees.
-Some common assisted living medical expenses that can be written off include:
+Some common Assisted Living and Memory Care medical expenses that can be written off include:

-- Assisted Living entrance or initiation fees directly related to medical care, such as care plan development and assessment fees
+- Assisted Living or Memory Care entrance fees directly related to medical care, such as care plan development and assessment fees.

-- Meals and lodging at a hospital if the principal reason for being there is to receive medical care and as long as it costs $50 or less each night for each person
+- Meals and lodging at a hospital if the principal reason for being there is to receive medical care and as long as it costs $50 or less each night per person.

-For more information, visit irs.gov or consider speaking to a tax professional on how to calculate the percentage of assisted living costs that qualify for medical expense tax deductions.
+For more information about this topic, visit irs.gov, or speak to a tax professional on how to calculate the percentage of Assisted Living or Memory Care costs that qualify for medical expense tax deductions.